 In the past 5 years, we’ve managed more than 12.9 MILLION transactions across our client base.

 1. Traffic (Audience)

-One of the easiest metrics to measure is your site’s traffic.
+One of the easiest site speed metrics to measure is your site’s traffic.
 And although it certainly shouldn’t be the only metric you measure, it can provide an at-a-glance look at how your digital marketing strategy is performing.

 Google Analytics can help you understand your site’s visitors in a few different ways, so it’s important to understand the distinctions in order to make the most of this information.

 One of your traffic analytics you’ll want to look at is your number of sessions.
 This is a number that indicates how many individual people visit your site.

 This number is important for numerous reasons.
 It helps you see the size of your audience and can serve as a basic indicator of how many users you’re reaching.